 Students enrolled in other colleges or universities may attend Spartanburg Methodist College as transient students.
 An application for admission must be on file in the Office of Admissions.
 Transient students must have written permission to take particular courses offered at Spartanburg Methodist College.
-That permission must be signed by the Executive Vice President for Academic Affairs, the Division Chairperson, or the Registrar of the parent college.
+That permission must be signed by the Provost, the Division Chairperson, or the Registrar of the parent college.
 No other credentials are required.
 The regular \$25 non-refundable application fee is required.